 Between 2008 and 2010, my fashion label The Look Presents produced seven sell-out clothing collections in collaboration with Nigel Waymouth, Wonder Workshop and Antony Price for Topman in the UK, US and Japan.

-Recently I have made several TV and radio appearances on Sky Arts, ARTE, Resonance and BBC Radio London and last year gave five lectures at design and fashion study days at the V&A. I also spoke at design conferences in Belgium and France.
+I make regular TV and radio appearances on such channels as Sky Arts, ARTE, Resonance and BBC Radio London and l give lectures at design and fashion study days at the V&A and other institutions.
+I have also spoken at design conferences in Belgium, Denmark and France.

 CURATION

-In 2010 the publication of the second edition of the Barney Bubbles book was accompanied by my first curated exhibition, Process, at London’s Chelsea Space, which was selected as a highlight of the London Design Festival by Creative Review and the New York Times.
+In 2010 the publication of the second edition of the Barney Bubbles book was accompanied by the exhibition Process: The working practices of Barney Bubbles which I curated with my wife Caz Facey at London’s Chelsea Space.
+Process was selected as a highlight of the London Design Festival by Creative Review and the New York Times.

-In Jan-Feb 2012 I curated the exhibition Lloyd Johnson: The Modern Outfitter at Chelsea Space and in May-June 2012 the show The Past The Present & The Possible as part of the International Poster & Graphic Design Festival in Chaumont, France.
+In 2012 I curated two exhibitions: Lloyd Johnson: The Modern Outfitter at Chelsea Space and The Past The Present & The Possible at the International Poster & Graphic Design Festival in Chaumont, France.

 MAPS/GUIDES